 Details of 12th highest centuries in all formats

 Talk of aggression and Warner is the name that pops up.
 Hitting a debut century in the Test, Warner made a variety of records in the long format.
 He became the first Aussie to score a century before lunch on the first day of a Test match.
-While he is also credited for the feat of smashing hundreds in both the innings of a Test match.
+He is also credited for the feat of smashing hundreds in both the innings of a Test match.
 His maiden ODI century came in 2012 and after three years he posted the highest individual Aussie score of 178 in a World Cup tournament.

 The former Australian skipper has six personal totals over the 150-run mark.
 Pakistan has suffered Warner’s fury on most of the occasions.
 Even his career-best of 179 was scored against Pakistan.
 With this, Warner maintains the 11th rank for the lashing most centuries in all formats.